Jesse Chisholm

 Jesse Chisholm (c.
-1805 – March 4, 1868) was a Scotch-Cherokee fur trader and merchant in the American West.
+1805 – March 4, 1868) was a Cherokee fur trader and merchant in the American West.
 Chisholm is known for having scouted and developed what became known as the Chisholm Trail, later used to drive cattle from Texas to railheads in Kansas in the second half of the 19th century.

 Chisholm used this trail to supply his trading posts among the Native American tribes in Indian Territory (present-day Oklahoma).
 He worked with Black Beaver, a Lenape guide, to develop the route.
 Chisholm died before the peak period of the cattle drives, but he was essential to numerous events in Texas and Oklahoma history.
 Chisholm served as an interpreter for the Republic of Texas and the United States government in treaty-making with Native American tribes.

 Early life and education

-Chisholm's father, Ignatius, was of Scottish descent and probably also a trader, and his mother Martha (née Rogers) was a Cherokee from the region of Great Hiwassee in eastern Tennessee.
+Chisholm's father, Ignatius Chisholm, was of Scottish descent and worked as a merchant and slave trader.
+Ignatius was born in Tennessee circa 1777 and died in 1837 in Maine.
+Ignatius's lineage is disputed by historians; his maternal line is convoluted.
+Chisholm's mother, Martha "Patsy" (Rodgers), was a Cherokee from the region of Great Hiwassee (present-day Polk County) in eastern Tennessee.
+She was the daughter of Cherokee leader Charles Rodgers.
+Martha was born around 1788 and died in 1865 in Muskogee County, Oklahoma.
+The two married around 1800, had four kids, and separated sometime thereafter.

+Jesse was born circa 1805 in the Hiawassee region of Tennessee.
 As the Cherokee had matrilineal kinship, Jesse was considered to belong to his mother's people.
-Chisholm moved with his mother to the Indian Territory during the early period when some Cherokee migrated there voluntarily from the Southeast, and grew up in Cherokee culture.
+He was taken to Arkansas by his mother with the Tahlonteskee's group in 1810.
+The family and tribe settled along the Spadra River, as part of the voluntary relocation of Cherokee people.
+During his youth, Jesse hunted and explored the western frontier, developing strong survival and navigation skills.
+The Osage, a resident tribe of Arkansas, resented the intruders, and they would routinely attack and kill Cherokee Families.
+In retaliation, Chisholm's grandfather, father, and other Cherokee warriors brutally destroyed Clermont's Osage village (near present-day Claremore, Oklahoma) in the fall of 1817.
+In the years that followed, the family held a high level of political influence among both the U.S. Army and the Western Cherokees, later called the Old Settlers.